EliotKhachi/publicZk/202211200642/README.md

 # Safety Netting

-Before learning something new, create a *safety net* for yourself.
+The first step to learning something new is to take a step back and create a *safety net* for yourself.

-A safety net is a collection of knowledge you are already familiar with that is related to the new topic you're trying to learn.
-It also defines resources you can use, what capabilities are unlocked after having learned this, and it ties in your emotions and motivations.
+A safety net is the logical backbone you can fall back on whenever you get lost.

 To create a safety net, ask yourself: